Mr. Rogers AP Computer Science I - Fourth Quarter Objectives

 AP Exam Free Response Preparation

-1. Answer all the questions in the free response portion of the 2004 and the 2005 exam except for the Marine Biology Case Study question.
+1. Write answers for the questions in the free response questions (FRQs) in the 2004 to 2012 exams except for the Marine Biology Case Study questions.
+Minimum requirement = 2 per week.

-2. Grade and score the answers to your partner's answers to the above according to the AP answer guide.
-Sign the problems you grade.
+2. Grade and score your answers to the above according to the AP answer guide.
+The solutions to previous AP Comp Sci FRQs can be found here.
+Do not look at the solutions until you have written the answers.

 Problem sets can be found online at the AP Computer Science A section of the American College Board site or will be provided by Mr. Rogers.